RSE-Sheffield/git-github-zero-to-hero/content/04-collaborative_github_advanced/03-resolve-issues-in-branches.md

 {{< figure src="/images/ag-sub-pr-cmpl.png" >}}

-Now it's time for the project owner to **review your contribution**!
+Now it's time for the project owner to **review your contribution!**